theron-wang/otr4j/README.md

   - adoption
   - feedback on the API from the usage perspective

+## Build support and code style

+The code is built using maven.
+The build configuration fails on compiler warnings and performs several types of static analysis.
+Checkstyle verifies the coding style and the same checkstyle configuration file can be used to configure your IDE.
+Although this does not catch all potential issues, I hope it will serve to provide early feedback for code contributions.

+In addition to syntactic correctness checking, we enforce javadoc for anything that is part of the *public* API: _public_ and _protected_ classes methods and fields.
+The rationale for this is that the user of otr4j should expect reasonable information on the logic its able to call.
+Although some javadoc may still be limited in usefulness, we should aim to use it to clarify everything the user should know in using otr4j.

 ## Setting up your IDE: IntelliJ IDEA

 1. Load the otr4j pom.xml file as a maven module.